notix-push/inapp-android-sdk/SETUP-JAVA.md

 )
 ```

-Run the app and send your first notification using Notix! https://app.notix.co/messages/create
+Run the app and send your first notification!

 ## Interstitial setup